awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

 # Publishing Serverless Applications Using the AWS SAM CLI<a name="serverless-sam-template-publishing-applications"></a>

 You can use the AWS SAM CLI to publish your application to the AWS Serverless Application Repository to make it available for others to find and deploy\.
-To make an AWS SAM application public, you must create it, and all of the other Amazon or AWS resources it uses, in us\-east\-1 or us\-east\-2\.

 The application that you want to publish must be one that you've defined using AWS SAM\.
 You also need to have tested it locally and/or in the AWS Cloud\.
 The application's deployment package and AWS SAM template are the inputs to the following procedure steps\.